hiroki-repo/TICPMPlayer/README.md

 4, Execute a program named "CPMRUN" from prgm or arTIfiCE menu.

 5, Enjoy your CP/M-80 System on TI-84 Plus CE!

+# Key mapping notice

+[stat] --- space
+[prgm] CTRL + C
+[quit] CTRL + Z

+else are same code as char printed on/by the each keys If the char is an ascii code char!